yogeshbalaji/CVPR17_Unrolling_the_shutter/README.md

 	./full_rectify.sh

 The default paths are set for the test sets downloaded from the Data generation script.
-For other datasets, set the paths appropriately.
-This script performs the CNN forward pass and extracts the estimated motion vector, and subsequently calls a matlab script that uses the motion vector to rectify the images.
+For other test sets, make sure the data and model paths are set appropriately.

+This script performs the CNN forward pass to estimate the motion vectors, and subsequently calls a matlab script that uses this motion vector to rectify the images.
 The rectified images are stored in experiments/results/rectified_imgs/ folder.